The more you know the less you fear – Chris Hadfield, astronaut

 I was opening my computer this morning to write about this section and noticed an advertisement for a class that the veteran astronaut Chris Hadfield teaches.
 In the ad, Hadfield talks about the experience of going into space, looking at the earth from the outside, looking at the solar system, the milky way, and asking himself: how is it possible that we are alone in the immensity of the universe?
 The process of being able to make it to space, for our generation, remains a life-threatening endeavor, an adventure that requires great demands from the body and the mind.
 In order to meet these demands, Hadfield opened his intro with “the more you know, the less you fear”, meaning that his chances of success increase while the amount of fear he feels decreases as he learns how things work, technically.
 As I listened to him, it struck me that the central point of this section can be encapsulated by Hadfield’s maxim.

 It does not mean problems won’t happen.
 It only means he is better equipped to make decisions if he feels the rocket is experiencing turbulences, making unusual noises, if he is feeling light headed, thirsty, hungry, and so on.
 Things are different in space, it’s an environment where to do well, one needs to learn, and one benefits from learning before going.
 The same goes for health and fitness.
-The reader will want to obviously not stop at this book.
-The astute reader already read some titles, blog posts, and other resources on the subject.
-And most likely, you will continue educating yourself after this book ends.
+The astute reader wants to read a variety of books, blog posts, and other resources on the subject.
+And of course, one wants to talk with those with experience, to learn from one person at a time.

 If I don’t think about it, the problem does not exist.
 And if I think about it I’m going to waste my time and focus on displeasure.
 Let’s have a good time now and worry about it if it comes!

 Disease, whether it’s cancer or something else, finds everyone sooner or later.
 It is the cycle of life.
 No book can or should eliminate them.
 It can’t, because no individual should live forever.
 I shouldn’t, because no individual should live forever.
 An individual, whether human, animal, plant or bacteria, fits in the continuity of evolution.
 Death’s purpose is to allow for this evolution, this renewal to happen.
 But while we are here, we might as well have a good time, move freely, run, breathe, feel the stroke from the sun, observe from one mountain to another.
 This energy of life, while temporary, requires us to understand what threatens it by looking at it cold.
-These are the big cancer triggers.
-OK, if we engage in a trigger, at least we are aware of it.
-If one chooses not to engage in the trigger, one can still get cancer, but at least the odds are slightly more favorable.
+If we engage in a trigger, at least we are aware of it.
+If one chooses not to engage in a trigger, one can still experience hiccups, but at least the odds are more favorable that they won’t occur.